openshift/hive/README.md

 By default the operator will use the latest images published by CI from the master branch.

-You should now see hive-operator, hive-controllers, and hiveadmission pods running in the openshift-hive namespace.
+You should now see hive-operator, hive-controllers, and hiveadmission pods running in the hive namespace.

 ### Deploy Hive Operator Using Custom Images